■ Duties and responsibilities:

 Did you know?
 Patients can restrict access to their health information

-In Canada, patients have the right to control access to their health information contained in medical or health records.
-They can also place conditions or restrictions on which health providers and others have access to their information, even providers within the circle of care.1
+In Canada, patients have the right to control access to their health information contained in medical or health records, whether paper or electronic.
+While physicians, institutions, or clinics own the medical or health records that they create for patients, the information remains the property of the patients, who can place conditions or restrictions on which health providers and others have access to their information, including providers within the circle of care.1

-When physicians don’t manage the record, for instance when practising in a clinic or institution, they may still have an obligation to help put the patient’s request into effect, which may start by speaking to the owner or custodian of the record.
+When physicians are not the custodian of a patient’s record, for instance when practising in a clinic or institution, they may still have an obligation to help put the patient’s request into effect, which may start by speaking to the custodian of the record.

-When physicians cannot fulfill a patient’s request, they should speak with the patient about what is possible, make a note in the patient’s record, and continue to make reasonable efforts to abide by the requested restrictions and address the patient’s underlying concerns.
+When physicians cannot restrict access in the manner requested by the patient, they should speak with the patient about what is possible, make a note in the patient’s record, and continue to make reasonable efforts to abide by the requested restrictions and address the patient’s underlying concerns.

 - Canadian Medical Protective Association [Internet].
 Managing access to electronic health records.
 Ottawa (ON): CMPA; Aug.
 2015. [cited 2017 July 19].
 Available from: https://www.cmpa-acpm.ca/en/advice-publications/browse-articles/2013/managing-access-to-electronic-health-records